shyamsn97/rlmkit/README.md

 A Python library for [Recursive Language Models](https://arxiv.org/abs/2512.24601) — a typed graph for every recursive run.

-Recursive agents get messy fast: parents spawn children, children spawn children, branches wait, fail, and resume later with partial results.
-A flat chat log hides that structure.
+Recursive Language Models are powerful systems -- capable of handling long-context tasks by spawning sub-agents with their own fresh context windows.
+However.
+RLMs get messy fast: parents spawn children, children spawn more children, which also can run for multiple steps, etc.

 **rlmflow** turns the run into an explicit graph.
 Every query, action, observation, child call, wait, resume, and result is a typed, immutable